 Equinix has implemented various methods of communication to help provide assurance that all employees understand their individual roles and responsibilities and that significant events are communicated.
-These methods include orientation for new employees, training for all employees, and the company intranet to communicate time-sensitive information.
+These methods include orientation for new employees, training for all employees, and the company intranet to communicate timesensitive information.
 Employees are encouraged to communicate to their supervising manager or, if needed, directly with executive management.

-Examples of internal communication methods are included below:
+Other examples of internal communication methods are included below:

 - Management holds meetings bi-weekly via phone and quarterly in person to share information at a business level.
 Departmental staff meetings are held on a periodic basis to discuss operational issues. - Documented policies are in place to guide personnel in the entity's security and availability commitments and the associated system requirements.
-The policies are communicated to internal personnel via the company intranet. - Employees are required to complete security awareness training on an annual basis to understand their obligations and responsibilities to comply with the corporate and business unit security policies. - Employees are required to complete new hire security awareness training and annual security awareness training thereafter, to understand their obligations and responsibilities to comply with the corporate and business unit security policies. - Documented position descriptions are in place to define the skills, responsibilities, and knowledge levels required for specific jobs. - Documented policies and procedures for reporting incidents are in place to guide personnel in identifying and reporting failures, incidents, concerns, and other complaints. - A change review meeting is held on a weekly basis to discuss and communicate the ongoing and upcoming projects that affect the system.
+The policies are communicated to internal personnel via the company intranet. - Employees are required to complete new hire security awareness training and annual security awareness training thereafter, to understand their obligations and responsibilities to comply with the corporate and business unit security policies. - Documented position descriptions are in place to define the skills, responsibilities, and knowledge levels required for specific jobs.

+- Documented policies and procedures for reporting incidents are in place to guide personnel in identifying and reporting failures, incidents, concerns, and other complaints. - A change review meeting is held on a weekly basis to discuss and communicate the ongoing and upcoming projects that affect the system.